 When building a vertical farm, you should focus on neighborhoods as your target markets.
 The main benefit of vertical farming is the ability to produce fresh food, which means the delivery time should be as short as possible to get it on customers’ tables.
 This also makes it difficult to scale a vertical farming business, however.
 You have to establish a local presence in targeted areas close to your customers.

-Technology scalability can be expensive if you need to establish your own IT infrastructure to run software.
+Technology scalability can be expensive if you need to establish your own IT infrastructure to run software and implement AI,ML, big data, or IoT in agriculture.
 Often, when buying a ready solution for vertical farms, you will pay more to scale it on new farms.
 SaaS business models that offer subscription-based access to software can save a lot of money.
 With SaaS solutions, you pay only for the necessary technology instead of buying an entire suite of tools.
+It means you can exclude, for example, the agricultural drones data interpretation, if it’s not applicable to your business.

-Custom vertical software development is often seen as a costly option.
+Custom vertical software development and custom software design are often seen as a costly option.
 But by investing in your own vertical agriculture solution, you’ll be the one who chooses what functionality to implement.
 Ultimately, you can later sell your solution on the market at scale to empower other farmers with the right set of technologies.

 In theory, vertical agriculture could be used to grow any type of crop.
 Still, there are several types of products that are most suitable for growing indoors: leafy greens, climate-dependent fruits, and herbs.
 Some high-calorie crops including rice, wheat, and vegetables like potatoes will continue to be grown in a traditional way.
 In 10 years, it is very possible that many apartment buildings in cities will have their own indoor farms.
 In a few years’ time, there will be a lot more online delivery companies.
 So, you can grow indoors and package at your farm.
 Your customers will just go online and order a delivery.
 The time from farm to your fridge could be around two hours or so – just like a pizza delivery now.
 It means fresh, locally available, cheaper and healthier food for potentially millions of people.